sharadregoti/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/validate-request-tyk-oas.md

 ### Request parameters

-The `parameters` field in the OpenAPI description is an array of [parameter objects](https://swagger.io/docs/specification/describing-parameters/) that each describe one parameter shared by all operations on that path.
-Here, an operation is defined as a combination of HTTP method and path, or, as Tyk calls it, an endpoint.
+The `parameters` field in the OpenAPI description is an array of [parameter objects](https://swagger.io/docs/specification/describing-parameters/) that each describe one variable element in the request.
 Each `parameter` has two mandatory fields:
 - `in`: the location of the parameter (`path`, `query`, `header`)
 - `name`: a unique identifier within that location (i.e. no duplicate header names for a given operation/endpoint)

 There are also optional `description` and `required` fields.

 For each parameter, a schema can be declared that defines the `type` of data that can be stored (e.g. `boolean`, `string`) and any `example` or `default` values.

+#### Operation (endpoint-level) parameters

+An operation is a combination of HTTP method and path or, as Tyk calls it, an endpoint - for example `GET /users`.
+Operation, or endpoint-level parameters can be defined in the OpenAPI description and will apply only to that operation within the API.
+These can be added or modified within Tyk Dashboard's [API designer](#configuring-the-middleware-in-the-api-designer).

+#### Common (path-level) parameters

+[Common parameters](https://swagger.io/docs/specification/v3_0/describing-parameters/#common-parameters), that apply to all operations within a path, can be defined at the path level within the OpenAPI description.
+Tyk refers to these as path-level parameters and displays them as read-only fields in the Dashboard's API designer.
+If you need to add or modify common parameters you must use the *Raw Definition* editor, or edit your OpenAPI document outside Tyk and [update]({{< ref "/getting-started/using-oas-definitions/update-an-oas-api" >}}) the API.

 ### Request body